-With recent budget cuts and organizational restructuring, there are many unanswered questions surrounding Medicare coverage.
-Specifically, there are questions surrounding Medicare cancer coverage.
-There isn’t exactly a simple answer to the question, “Does Medicare cover cancer treatment?”
+As you become a Medicare beneficiary, you’re likely to begin wondering about the various treatments that Medicare covers.
+When thinking about cancer, there isn’t a simple answer to the question, “Does Medicare cover cancer treatment?”
 However, the following breakdown should give you a better idea of what to expect when searching for the best Medicare plans for cancer patients.

 Cost of Cancer Treatment

 Contact your health care provider and ask how much they charge for a specific service for a specific price.
-You can also visit Medicare.gov, or call 1-800-MEDICARE (1-800-633-4227) to get direct answers about Medicare cancer coverage and costs.
+You can also visit Medicare.gov, or call 1-800-MEDICARE (1-800-633-4227, TTY users should call 1-800-486-2048) to get direct answers about Medicare cancer coverage and costs.

 Medicare Cancer Coverage for Chemotherapy